GaloisInc/BESSPIN-GFE/README.md

 See [flash-scripts/README](flash-scripts/README) for directions on how to write a bitstream to flash on the VCU118.
 This allows the FPGA to be programmed from flash on power-up.
-Currently, this flow does not support storing boot images or other user data in flash.

 ### Testing ###